Algeria 2020 "Archaeological sites"

 unique archaeological sites of the country.

-One of them shows a petrified wood and fossilized
+One of them shows petrified wood and a fossilized

-tusk of prehistoric elephant, that roamed at the area of Ain Al Hanesh over 2 millions
+tusk of a prehistoric elephant that roamed in the area of Ain Al Hanesh over 2 million years ago.

 The site witnessed numerous studies from 1931 to 1937.